ilya-ilya/Advance_Wesnoth_Wars/README.md

 A big thanks particularly to Eagle 11, Ravana, Bob_The_Mighty, Dugi, for their creation.

 And a huge thanks for all developers and Wesnoth WML wiki contributors !

+(Toranks): I say the same and add thanks to CelticMinstrel, Octalot and Pentarctagon without whom the code would not have improved as much as it has in recent versions.